On logarithmic extensions of local scale-invariance: Applications

-It is well-understood that critical $2D$ percolation can be described in terms of conformal invariance \cite{Langlands94}.
-Notably, Cardy \cite{Cardy92} and Watts \cite{Watts96} used conformal invariance to derive their celebrate formul{\ae} for the crossing probabilities.
-More recently, it has been shown that a precise formulation of the conformal invariance methods required in their derivations actually leads to a logarithmic conformal field theory \cite{Mathieu07}.
-Since {\em directed} percolation is in many respects quite analogous to ordinary percolation, we raise the question:
+The directed percolation universality class is the paradigmatic example of a non-equilibrium phase transition with an absorbing state.
+It has been realised in countless different ways, with often-used examples being either the contact process or else Reggeon field theory, and very precise estimates of the location of the critical point and the critical exponents are known, see \cite{Hinrichsen00,Odor04,Henkel09} and references therein.
+Its predictions are also in agreement with extensive recent experiments in turbulent liquid crystals \cite{Takeuchi09}.
+Since it is well-understood that critical $2D$ {\em isotropic} percolation can be described in terms of conformal invariance \cite{Langlands94},\footnote{Cardy \cite{Cardy92} and Watts \cite{Watts96} used conformal invariance to derive their celebrate formul{\ae} for the crossing probabilities.
+A precise formulation of the conformal invariance methods required in their derivations actually leads to a logarithmic conformal field theory \cite{Mathieu07}.} one might wonder whether some kind of local scale-invariance might be applied to directed percolation.

-{\em can one describe dynamical scaling properties of critical directed percolation in terms of logarithmic ageing invariance~?}